Court system of Canada: Federal courts

 In addition to the Supreme Court of Canada, there are three civil courts created by the federal Parliament under its legislative authority under section 101 of the Constitution Act, 1867: the Federal Court of Appeal, the Federal Court, and the Tax Court of Canada.
+There is also the military court system of courts martial, with an appeal to the Court Martial Appeal Court of Canada.

+Parliament's ability to grant jurisdiction to federal courts is limited to matters which are governed by existing federal laws.
+The Federal Court has concurrent jurisdiction with the provincial superior courts over claims against the federal government, and review of the constitutional validity of federal laws.

 Federal Court of Appeal

 The Federal Court of Appeal hears appeals from decisions rendered by the Federal Court, the Tax Court of Canada and a certain group of federal administrative tribunals like the National Energy Board and the Canada Industrial Relations Board.
 All judges of the Federal Court are ex officio judges of the Federal Court of Appeal, and vice versa, although it is rare that a judge of one court will sit as a member of the other.
 The Federal Court of Appeal is a travelling court.
 The judges of the Court sit in panels of three, and hear cases in English and in French in 18 cities, from Vancouver to St. John's, including locations in northern Canada.